emilyfuhrman/datavis_design/2017_Fall/Studios/05_Introduction_to_VR_with_A-Frame.md

 * No shapes are being drawn in the index file, but there are a couple of items in the `<a-scene>` brackets.
 We will revisit these shortly.
 To test that this is a blank project, click `Show [Live]` in the top left corner of the window.
 The new tab that opens should be empty.
 * You will notice that there are a couple of additional files in the left hand panel of this project:
-	* `data/class_data.csv` - The class-generated dataset, copied here as a CSV file
+	* `data/class_data.csv` - A randomly-generated dataset, copied here as a CSV file
 	* `js/logic.js` - A JavaScript file containing more complex logic for how we generate shapes.
 * The JavaScript file, `js/logic.js`, appears in the `<head>` section of `index.html`.
 This enables the page to reference the logic in that file before it starts drawing anything in the `<body>` section.